Nimo

 Pure solids and pure liquids are excluded from K expressions.

-Adding an inert gas at constant volume does not affect equilibrium position.
+Adding an inert gas at constant volume does not affect the equilibrium position.

 Catalysts speed up attainment of equilibrium but do not change K or the final position.